-Once Lucent Technologies personnel install and program the system, it should require only a little of your time.
-If you need to make changes to the system as business needs change, or if there is a problem with the system, you can use the system reference books and get assistance from Lucent Technologies personnel, as appropriate.
+Once Lucent Technologies personnel install and program the system, it should demand little of your time.
+If you need to make changes to the system as business needs change, or if there is a problem with the system, you can use the system reference books and get assistance from Lucent Technologies personnel, as needed.

-When you do need to perform simple system management tasks, there are several easy-to-use tools available to help you.
+When you do need to perform simple system management tasks, several easy-touse tools are available to help you.
 For example, to program changes in the system, you can use a specially designated system telephone that has a display, or you can use a personal computer (PC).